-How are data processed by ECDC?
+How is personal data processed by ECDC?

-- To whom your information is disclosed.
-ECDC will only disclose information to third parties if that is necessary for the fulfilment of the purpose(s) identified above and to the mentioned (categories of) recipients.
+- To whom your information is disclosed: ECDC will only disclose information to third parties if that is necessary for the fulfilment of the purpose(s) identified and to the mentioned (categories of) recipients.
 ECDC will not divulge your personal data for direct marketing purposes.

 - How long your data is kept: ECDC only keeps the data for the time necessary to fulfil the purpose of collection or further processing.